Skip to content

 Woodland walk

 Allan Bank’s woodland walk dates back to Wordsworth’s time at the house.
-The walk follows an historic rugged path and forms a circuit that takes about 45 minutes.
+The walk follows an historic rugged path and forms a circuit that takes about 30-45 minutes.
 Look out for secret hideaways and historic features such as the Victorian viewing tunnel as you wander.
-You might spot some fascinating fungi along the way – pick up a fungi spotter guide from a member of staff if you want to know more about the different species.
+You might spot some fascinating fungi, ferns, moss and lichens along the way.

 Perfect picnic spots

-There aren’t any food outlets at Allan Bank, but we welcome picnics both outdoors and also in the house, where you can help yourself to free hot drinks.
-Bring something along with you or pick something up from one of the many cafés and shops in the village on your way to Allan Bank.
+We welcome picnics outdoors and also in the house in the butler's pantry and back kitchen.
+You can help yourself to free hot drinks in the butler's pantry, there is a suggested donation as money raised goes directly back to looking after Allan Bank.
+There is no café here, so bring something along with you or pick something up from one of the many eateries and shops in the village on your way to Allan Bank.

 Relax and unwind